 A medical examination by trained nurses included blood pressure, resting heart rate and anthropometric measurements.
 Height was measured to the nearest 1 cm, and weight to the nearest 0.5 kg.
 Hypertension was defined as having systolic blood pressure ≥140 and/or diastolic blood pressure ≥90 mmHg.
 Body mass index (BMI) was calculated as weight in kilograms divided by height in meters square, and categorized into following categories: <18.5, 18.5-24.9, 25.0-29.9, and ≥30.0 kg·m-2.

 Participants filled in questionnaires on smoking, alcohol consumption, education and occupation, and current and previous medical history.
 Smoking status was classified into never, current or former smoker.
 Alcohol consumption was categorized as, abstainer, 0-7, 8-14, and >14 drinks over a period of two weeks.
-Self-reported use of blood pressure medication, diabetes and family history of cardiovascular disease were classified as either yes or no.
+Self-reported use of blood pressure medication, diabetes and first-degree family history of cardiovascular disease were classified as either yes or no.

 Physical activity

 Physical activity was self-reported through the HUNT2 questionnaire.20 Participants reported average hours of light and vigorous leisure time physical activity for a normal, representative week the past year.
 Light activity was explained as not sweating/being out of breath, while vigorous activity was explained as sweating/being out of breath.
-Four response options were available for each intensity; none, <1 hour, 1-2 hours, or ≥3 hours. hysical activity was categorized into low, moderate or high physical activityh,21 and further into below or above current physical activity recommendations of 150 minutes of light and 75 minutes of vigorous physical activity weekly.16 .
+Four response options were available for each intensity; none, <1 hour, 1-2 hours, or ≥3 hours.
+As the questions about vigorous and light physical activity were not mutually exclusive, we constructed a physical activity variable that roughly corresponded to the current recommendation of physical activity (WHO ref).
+In the constructed variable, duration of physical activity was divided into light physical activity (less than one hour and at least three hours of light activity) and hard physical activity (less than one hour and at least one hour of activity).
+Further, light and hard physical activity were combined into four activity categories.
+No physical activity (no activity of both light and vigorous physical activity), low (less than three hours of light- and no vigorous physical activity), moderate (less than three hours of light- and less than one hour of vigorous physical activity or at least three hours of light, and no hard physical activity) or high physical activity (at least three hours of light physical activity and less than hour of vigorous physical activity, at least three hours of light physical activity and at least one hour of vigorous physical activity, or less than three hours of light physical activity and at least one hour of vigorous physical activity),21 and further into below or above current physical activity recommendations of 150 minutes of light and 75 minutes of vigorous physical activity weekly.16 Low physical activity indicated below current recommendations, moderate physical activity corresponded fairly well with the recommendations, and high physical activity indicated higher levels than the minimum recommendations.
 The physical activity index has been shown to be associated with mortality in a general population and among people with the metabolic syndrome.21 The physical activity questionnaire has previously been validated in males in the cohort.20

 Endpoints